atiumcache/pure-recipe/README.md

 - Error catching for invalid inputs.
 - Different color themes.
-- Ability to pass in a list of URLs to save, all at once.
+- ~~Ability to pass in a list of URLs to save, all at once.~~
 - Search for recipes from the terminal.
+- Browse your saved-recipes folder in the terminal.

 ## License